 - Comply knowing your site meets Worksafe NZ requirements

-Darren Calkin is a member of Site Safe, has SiteWise Green status and holds a Certificate in Construction Safety.
+Darren is a member of Site Safe, has SiteWise Gold status and holds a Certificate in Construction Safety.

-Involved in the industry for nearly 30 years and now applying the extensive knowledge and experience towards Testing and Tagging.
-Trained in the use of Sonel iPAT.
+He has been involved in the industry for over 30 years and now applying the extensive knowledge and experience towards Testing and Tagging.

 "Darren Calkin has been carrying out the test and tagging for Vacuum One and Ventilation One for over a year now, Darren is professional, punctual, reliable and a pleasure to work with.
 Vacuum One and Ventilation One carries out work for some of New Zealand's biggest home builders and I would urge you to use Darren's professional services.